Project-Books/project-books.github.io/docs/development/how-to/troubleshoot.md

 ## Docker

+!!! note

-> NOTE: we are now using PostgreSQL instead of MySQL, but the fixes below may still apply
+    We are now using PostgreSQL instead of MySQL, but the fixes below may still apply

 ### SQL communications link failure